vegaprotocol/vega.xyz/README.md

 | Footer menu | `config.toml` |
 | Page title | `config.toml` or  `content/`[section]`/`[page-name]`.md` |

 ### File format
-Text is generally written in MarkDown.
+Text is generally written in MarkDown, although some sections within that are HTML wher a bit of custom layout is needed.
+This is fine.
 Each file will also have a section in between three pluses, like so:

 ```toml
 +++